kamimrcht/ELECTOR/README.md

 The reference reads can also be directly provided, with:

 	python3 elector.py -perfect referenceReads.fa -uncorrected uncorrectedReads.fa -corrected correctedReads.fa -threads nbThreads -corrector correctorName

+If the corrected long reads are split, the -split option MUST be provided to ELECTOR.

 ## Help